 Next, we like to line the inside of the 2×12 side panels with sheeting plastic, to prevent tannins from the wood leaching into the vegetables.
 Since the 24 inch deep box doesn’t need to be filled with soil (vegetables don’t have deep roots), we suggest filling the box halfway with gravel for fast drainage.
 Then cover the gravel with porous weed cloth, and fill almost to the top with veggie mix soil.
 The veggie soil mix ingredients will give the veggies a good nutritious start, but after a full planting cycle, new veggie mix must be added before planting the next crop.

 Lastly, we like to finish off the top edge of the box with a nice 2×6 redwood cap, with 45-degree corners.
-If more than one box is to be built, be sure to leave room between the boxes to have ample access to all sides of each box.
+If more than one box is to be built, be sure to leave room between the vegetable boxes to have ample access to all sides of each box.

 One more thing…plant your veggies and enjoy!